lwojcik/lwojcik/README.md

 I'm Łukasz.
 You can call me Luke.
 I'm a frontend developer from Warsaw, Poland.

-Taking my first steps in React, React Native, Typescript and Node.js.
+Coding mostly in React, Typescript, Node.js and React Native.

 Some cool things: